 Depending on the variety, hyacinth plants grow up to 18 inches (46 cm.) tall and their large, globe-like blooms may be become quite heavy.
 It is because of this, tall top-heavy hyacinth flowers must be supported.
 So how does one go about providing hyacinth bulb support?
 That’s easy.

 Use thin bamboo stakes or small skewers for staking hyacinth flowers.
 Cut the stakes to the approximate height of the plant, plus 4 inches.

-Once the stalks break through and flowers begin sprouting in spring, carefully insert the stake about 4 inches into the potting soil or ground (and about an inch from the stem), slowly easing the top of the stake under the flower head and along the length of the stem.
+Once the stalks break through and flowers begin sprouting in spring, carefully insert the stake about 4 inches into the potting soil or ground (about an inch from the stem), slowly easing the top of the stake under the flower head and along the length of the stem.
 Loosely tie the stake to the plant with coated plant ties, twine, or strips of panty hose.

 Be sure to remove the stakes after the flowering season and store them for later use.